Obstetric medicine: Hypertension

 Gestational hypertension is characterized by high blood pressure during pregnancy.
 Chronic hypertension can lead to a severe condition called preeclampsia, which can result in damage to organs.
 Hypertension can cause the placenta to not receive enough blood and starving the fetus of oxygen.
 Hypertension is treated in pregnant mothers by adjusting their diet to contain less fat and salt, consuming enough water, and getting regular exercise.

 Obesity during pregnancy

 Maternal obesity is a rising epidemic among pregnant women, that is detrimental to both the health of the baby and the mother.
 Obesity leads pregnant women to develop gestational diabetes and preeclampsia, and increase the risk of stillbirth and numerous congenital anomalies.
+Studies have shown that prolonged sitting time, either before or during pregnancy, is a strong indicator of the risk for gestational diabetes.
+However, light physical activities like walking were not found to be associated with an increased risk of gestational diabetes mellitus.
 Beyond the immediate risks during pregnancy, the obesity of the mother tends to create a predisposition for the baby to have the inclination to develop conditions like heart disease and diabetes.
 During pregnancy, the rate at which nutrition is absorbed and conveyed to the fetus affects its physiology and metabolic regularity.
 Nutrition available in either abundance, or scarcity, both affect the overall outcome of the fetus, thus creating a precursor for future health developments.
 Typical treatment includes monitored consumption of food, as well as moderate exercise.
+It is well known that the practice of physical activity effectively prevents or reduces obesity.
+These benefits are also extended to pregnant women.
+While exercise is important and can help the mother lose weight, it is important to know that when it comes to obese mothers, the ultimate goal is not weight loss but, more so weight control.
+Extreme changes in diet can lead to significant and reproducible shifts in microbial composition.

+A body mass index of 25 or higher as a pregnant woman is associated with an increased risk of offspring macrosomia (birth weight in excess of 4,000 grams or 8 pounds).
+This is further associated with moderate to severe obesity at school age, making it a predictor of offspring body composition.
+Children born to obese mothers are more prone to obesity and more prone to developing gastrointestinal and metabolic diseases later on in life.
+Each additional kilogram of gestational weight gain increases the offspring's risk of overweight or obesity by 1-23%.
+Maternal health status has a significant impact on the newborn's gut microbiota.
+Breastmilk is important for the development and maintenance of the infant microbiota after birth.
+Once the baby is born, it is important for the mother to continue watching her health by staying on a diet and physically active.